-To view the annual report with financial data, Download a copy of the 2012 Annual Report (PDF 348KB).
+To view the annual report with financial data, Download a copy of the 2013 Annual Report (PDF 322KB).

 Some of the year’s highlights:

-- Events: World IA Day, our new signature event, was launched on February 11, 2012 in 14 locations.
+- Events: The second annual World IA Day took place on February 9, 2013 in 21 cities worldwide.
 World IA Day allows us to focus on developing local communities of practice throughout the world.
-See page 8.
+See page 10.

-- Partnerships: We expanded our list of event, education and product partners.
-With Bev Corwin’s guidance, we continue to develop collaborative partnerships with external organizations, both to support our infrastructure initiatives and to develop projects for volunteers.
-See page 9.
+- Partnerships: We expanded our list of event, education and product partners, and continued to develop collaborative partnerships with external organizations.
+See page 12.

 Over the next year, we look forward to putting our development and operations research into practice and continue improving our website and interpersonal infrastructure to better serve our members and the IA profession.
 We thank you for being a part of it all, and are committed to working with you to help our profession flourish.